agi-brain/xuance/docs/source/documents/api/policies/deterministic.rst

   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.QRDQNhead.call(x)

-  xxxxxx.
+  The forward method takes an input tensor x and passes it through the model.
+  The output is reshaped to have dimensions -1, action_dim, atom_num, representing the quantiles for each action.

   :param x: The input tensor.
-  :type x: torch.Tensor
+  :type x: tf.Tensor
-  :return: xxxxxx.
+  :return: The quantiles for each action.
-  :rtype: xxxxxx
+  :rtype: tf.Tensor

 .. py:class::
   xuance.tensorflow.policies.deterministic.BasicQnetwork(action_space, representation, hidden_size, normalize, initialize, activation, device)

+  An implemention of a basic Q-network with separate evaluation and target networks, which is a common approach in deep reinforcement learning algorithms like DQN (Deep Q-Network).
+  It follows the general structure of a DQN architecture with separate Q-networks for stability during training.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param hidden_size: The sizes of the hidden layers.
   :type hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.BasicQnetwork.call(observation)

-  xxxxxx.
+  Takes an observation (state) as input, passes it through the representation network, and then through the evaluation Q-head.
+  Returns the representation outputs, the argmax action, and the Q-values.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, the argmax action, and the Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.BasicQnetwork.target(observation)

-  xxxxxx.
+  Similar to forward but uses the target representation and target Q-head for stability during training.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the target representation outputs, the argmax action, and the target Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.BasicQnetwork.copy_target()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  Copies the parameters from the evaluation Q-network to the target Q-network.

 .. py:class::
   xuance.tensorflow.policies.deterministic.DuelQnetwork(action_space, representation, hidden_size, normalize, initialize, activation, device)

+  An implementation of a Dueling Q-network, which is a variant of the standard deep Q-network (DQN).
+  Dueling networks separate the estimation of the state value function and the advantages of each action, providing better learning stability.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param hidden_size: The sizes of the hidden layers.
   :type hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.DuelQnetwork.call(observation)

-  xxxxxx.
+  Takes an observation (state) as input, passes it through the representation network, and then through the evaluation Q-head.
+  Returns the representation outputs, the argmax action, and the Q-values.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, the argmax action, and the Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.DuelQnetwork.target(observation)

-  xxxxxx.
+  Similar to forward but uses the target representation and target Q-head for stability during training.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the target representation outputs, the argmax action, and the target Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.DuelQnetwork.copy_target()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  Copies the parameters from the evaluation representation, target representation, evaluation Q-head, and target Q-head.

 .. py:class::
   xuance.tensorflow.policies.deterministic.NoisyQnetwork(action_space, representation, hidden_size, normalize, initialize, activation, device)

+  An implementation of a Noisy Q-network, which is a variant of the standard deep Q-network (DQN) that introduces noise to the parameters of the Q-network to encourage exploration during training.

   :param action_space: The action space of the environment.
   :type action_space: Space
   :param representation: The representation module.
-  :type representation: nn.Module
+  :type representation: tk.Model
   :param hidden_size: The sizes of the hidden layers.
   :type hidden_size: list
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: torch.Tensor
+  :type initialize: tf.Tensor
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param device: The calculating device.
   :type device: str

 .. py:function::
   xuance.tensorflow.policies.deterministic.NoisyQnetwork.update_noise(noisy_bound)

-  xxxxxx.
+  Generates and updates noisy parameters for both the evaluation and target Q-heads.

-  :param noisy_bound: xxxxxx.
+  :param noisy_bound: The bound of the noises.
-  :type noisy_bound: xxxxxx
+  :type noisy_bound: float
-  :return: xxxxxx.
-  :rtype: xxxxxx

 .. py:function::
   xuance.tensorflow.policies.deterministic.NoisyQnetwork.call(observation)

-  xxxxxx.
+  Takes an observation (state) as input, passes it through the representation network, updates the noisy parameters, and then through the evaluation Q-head.
+  Returns the representation outputs, the argmax action, and the Q-values.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, the argmax action, and the Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.NoisyQnetwork.target(observation)

-  xxxxxx.
+  Similar to forward but uses the target representation and target Q-head for stability during training.
+  The noisy parameters are also updated.

   :param observation: The original observation variables.
-  :type observation: torch.Tensor
+  :type observation: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the target representation outputs, the argmax action, and the target Q-values.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.policies.deterministic.NoisyQnetwork.copy_target()

-  xxxxxx.

-  :return: xxxxxx.
-  :rtype: xxxxxx
+  Copies the parameters from the evaluation representation, target representation, evaluation Q-head, and target Q-head.

 .. py:class::
   xuance.tensorflow.policies.deterministic.C51Qnetwork(action_space, atom_num, vmin, vmax, representation, hidden_size, normalize, initialize, activation, device)

+  An implementation of a C51 Q-network, which is an extension of the standard deep Q-network (DQN) that represents Q-values as probability distributions over discrete support.
+  The network outputs probabilities for each atom in the support, and the Q-value is obtained by summing the products of probabilities and support values.

   :param action_space: The action space of the environment.
   :type action_space: Space